LA PALMA: HIKING LA ISLA BONITA. FROM CRATERS TO CLOUD FOREST

 Transfer back to the hotel for dinner and accommodation.

-LEVEL A. THE CALDERA DE TABURIENTE NATIONAL PARK– 16 km +160 m / -1,100 m.
-Today we will venture into the heart of the Taburiente Caldera.
-We will take taxis up to the viewpoint of Los Brecitos, from where we will begin our hike through part of the Caldera, surrounded by breathtaking scenery, with deep ravines and the backdrop of the Canary pine forest.
+Breakfast.
+Today, we will venture into the heart of the Taburiente Caldera.
+We will take taxis to the viewpoint of Los Brecitos, from where we will begin our hike through part of the Caldera, surrounded by breathtaking scenery, deep ravines, and the backdrop of the Canary pine forest.
 The route exits the Caldera via the natural drainage formed by successive lava flows—now the Barranco de las Angustias—which features stunning waterfalls, including the famous Cascada de Colores.

 Transfer back to the hotel for dinner and accommodation.

-Today we will hike one of the island’s most iconic routes: the ridge of the Taburiente Caldera.
+Breakfast.
+Today, we will hike one of the island’s most iconic routes: the ridge of the Taburiente Caldera.
 We will start on the slopes of Pico de las Nieves (2,234 m), which we will reach via an easy trail.
-From there, we will follow the eastern ridge of the Caldera, always above 2,000 metres in altitude, enjoying spectacular views over the national park.
+From there, we will follow the eastern ridge of the Caldera, always above 2,000 metres, enjoying spectacular views over the national park.
 The route ends at the legendary Roque de los Muchachos (2,421 m), the highest point on La Palma and home to one of the world’s most important astronomical observatories.

 Transfer back to the hotel for dinner and accommodation.